Coo Coo Marlin: Death

-Marlin died in his hometown of Columbia, Tennessee on August 14, 2005 of lung cancer at the age of 73.
+Marlin died in his hometown of Columbia, Tennessee, on August 14, 2005, of lung cancer at the age of 73.
+His son, Sterling, skipped the 2005 Sirius Satellite Radio at The Glen, which was held the day after Marlin's death, to attend his father's funeral.

 Son's use of number 14 as memorial

 Shortly after Marlin's death, his son Sterling was in negotiations with MB2 Motorsports to drive the team's second car for 2006.
 The team was unable to retain the No. 10 (which was to be used by Evernham Motorsports for 2006), so MB2 was looking for a new number.
 A still-grieving Sterling found the No. 14 available (ppc Racing's defunct Nextel Cup team had been the last to use it) and had MB2 request the No. 14, which was granted.
-It was run to honor his father during his year and a half with the team until his unexpected release from Ginn Racing mid-way through the 2007 season, after the team merged with Dale Earnhardt, Inc. The No. 14 is now run by Chase Briscoe, his owner and former driver Tony Stewart who chose the number for his own race team in honor of AJ Foyt, a childhood hero of his.
+It was run to honor his father during his year and a half with the team until his unexpected release from Ginn Racing mid-way through the 2007 season, after the team merged with Dale Earnhardt, Inc. The No. 14 was last run by Chase Briscoe, his owner and former driver Tony Stewart who chose the number for his own race team in honor of A.J.
+Foyt, a childhood hero of his.